bennylut/pkm/docs/projects.md

 ### Package locking

-Package locking is a mechanism that attempt to reduce package versioning dissimilarities on multi-user projects.
-It actually sounds more complex than it is, Lets first try to understand the problem that it tries to solve using an example.
+Package locking is a mechanism that attempts to reduce package versioning dissimilarities on multi-user projects.
+It actually sounds more complex than it is, lets first try to understand the problem that it tries to solve using an example.
 <br> <br>
 Say that there are two developers working on your project - <i eg1>Alice</i> and <i eg2>Bob</i>.